-- rating of well control equipment: Rigs considered shall have equipment rated to at least 10,000 psi to perform the required well kill; - water depth: Rig being considered for relief well drilling must be rated for a minimum water depth of 60 m-100 m; - seabed conditions. - · rig with a valid Australian Safety Case; - · proximity to the Otway Basin; and - ability to engage in a mutual aid agreement with the operator.
+- Rating of well control equipment: Rigs considered shall have equipment rated to at least 10,000 psi to perform the required well kill. - · Water depth: Rig being considered for relief well drilling must be rated for a minimum water depth of 60 m-100 m. - Seabed conditions. - · Rig with a valid Australian Safety Case. - Proximity to the Otway and Bass Basins. - Ability to engage in a mutual aid agreement with the operator.